This list will be updated with useful questions as time goes on.

 Yes.
 Please send the artifact to us or follow the guidelines for archiving on Zenodo above and send us the resulting DOI.

-Can I get the Available badge for an artifact that was not judged to be Functional?
+Can I get the Available badge for an artifact that was not awarded the Supports Claims badge?
 I’m still making the thing available!